MathewHDYT/OneShare/_docs/notes/cybersecurity/networking.md

 ### MAC Address:

-Devices on a **network** all have a physical **network** interface, which is a microchip board found on the devices motherboard.
+Devices on a **network** all have a physical **network** interface, which is a microchip board found on the devices' motherboard.
 This **network** interface is assigned a unique address at the factory it was built at, called a `MAC` (`Media Access Control`) address.

-It is a twelve-character hexadecimal number split into pairs of two and seperated by a colon.
+It is a twelve-character hexadecimal number split into pairs of two and separated by a colon.
 The first six characters represent the company that made the network interface, and the last six are a unique number.

 ![MAC Address](https://raw.githubusercontent.com/MathewHDYT/OneShare/main/_images/mac_address.png)

 ### Spoofing:

-A `MAC` address can be faked in a process know as spoofind.
-It occurs when a networked device pretends to identify as another usings its `MAC` address.
+A `MAC` address can be faked in a process know as spoofing.
+It occurs when a networked device pretends to identify as another using its `MAC` address.
 When this occurs, system that assume that devices talking on a **network** are trustworthy can often break.

-Often places such as cafes, coffee shops, and hotels alike often use `MAC` address control when using their `"Guest"` or `"Public"` Wi-Fi.
+Often places such as cafés, coffee shops, and hotels alike often use `MAC` address control when using their `"Guest"` or `"Public"` Wi-Fi.

 ### Ping (ICMP):

 **Ping** uses `ICMP` (`Internet Control Message Protocol`) packets to determine the performance of a connection between devices.
-For eample if the connection exists or is reliable.
+For example if the connection exists or is reliable.

 The time taken for `ICMP` packets travelling between devices is measured by **ping**.
 This is done using the `ICMP` echo packet and then the `ICMP` echo reply from the target device.

-**Pings** can be performed aganinst devices on a network.
+**Pings** can be performed against devices on a network.
-The syntac to do a simple ping is ping **`IP` address** or website URL.
+The syntax to do a simple ping is `ping` **`IP` address** or website URL.

 ![Ping](https://raw.githubusercontent.com/MathewHDYT/OneShare/main/_images/ping.png)